ThatBryan/ThatBryan.github.io/_projects/Skull and Bones.md

 last-updated: 21-02-2024
 ---

-As part of my final year degree program, I had the pleasure of doing an internship at Ubisoft Singapore, working on Skull & Bones.
+As part of my final year degree program, I had the pleasure of doing an internship at Ubisoft Singapore as a UI Gameplay Programmer on Skull and Bones.

 Contributions:
 <ul>